rust-embedded/wg/rfcs/0000-chat-vote.md

 ## Community vote

 As said it seems to make sense to sense to let the whole user base cast a vote on the preferred communication channel.
-The method this would work is by putting each candidate in its own post in a GH issue and, announce the vote on all available channels and count the number of all upvotes (👍) on each candidate after a fixed period of 2 weeks.
+The method this would work is by putting each candidate in its own post in a GitHub issue and, announce the vote on all available channels and count the number of all upvotes (👍) on each candidate after a fixed period of 2 weeks.
 Multiple choices are allowed and if the 2 highest results are within 3 votes of each other there will be a second ballot with only the 2 highest ranking options.
 In case of a real tie in that second ballot the @rust-embedded/core members will break the tie.

 ## Time to vote